 Feel free to add some sliced parsnips to the vegetables, or add a small peeled and diced rutabaga or a few cut-up turnips.
-Sliced onions are an excellent addition as well, or add a handful of small boiling onions along with the celery.
+Sliced onions or a handful of small boiling onions along with the celery are excellent additions as well.

-Cooked corned beef makes fabulous leftovers, too.
+Cooked corned beef makes for fabulous leftovers.
 Use cooked corned beef in homemade potato and beef hash, in casseroles, soups, and in egg dishes.
 Feel free to use a large brisket if you plan to use the leftovers in other recipes.

 - 6 to 8 medium potatoes (e.g., red-skinned, Yukon Gold, fingerlings, etc.)